HOW TO GO ABOUT MOVING HOUSE IN BERLIN

 In preparation for moving house in Berlin, you’ll need to put everything you own into a bunch of bags and boxes.
 My pro packing tips include:

-2) Be liberal with newspaper and bubble wrap for fragile items.
+⭐ Be liberal with newspaper and bubble wrap for fragile items.
+Movers aren’t always careful, be it pros or friends.
+People are also clumsy.

-3) Buy more packing tape than you need.
+⭐ Buy more packing tape than you need.
+That way you don’t run out at the last minute.

-6) If you’re using German movers, be sure to write down instructions in German and not only English.
+⭐ If you’re using German movers, be sure to write down instructions in German.

-7) Don’t pack all of your books into one or two heavy boxes, but disperse them across multiple boxes.
+⭐ Don’t pack all of your books into one or two heavy boxes, but disperse them across multiple boxes.
+I learned this the hard way.

-8) Use suitcases, clothes baskets, and hampers to pack your clothes instead of lightweight garbage bags that may rip and spill during the move.
+⭐ Use suitcases, clothes baskets, and hampers to pack your clothes instead of lightweight garbage bags that may rip during the move.

-9) If you are too busy or lazy to pack yourself, some movers will even do the packing for you – although the service is super expensive.
+⭐ If you are too busy or lazy to pack yourself, some movers will even do the packing for you – although this service is super expensive.

 6) Complete Needed Repairs

 Outside of normal wear and tear, it’s typically expected that your flat is in the same condition as when you moved in from an aesthetic perspective.
-Check your rental contracts for more of the specifics, but generally speaking, if you painted the walls a different color or hung up pictures, make sure you repaint the wall with its original color.
-Even if the walls are still the same color, you may need to refresh the walls with a new coat of paint.
+Check your rental contract for the specifics, but generally speaking, if you painted the walls a different color or hung up pictures, you need to repaint the wall with its original color.
+And even if the walls are still the same color, you may need to refresh them with a new coat of paint.
 Be sure to cover up holes left by nails or screws.
-If you’re flat came without lighting and a kitchen, you’ll be expected to take them along with you when you leave – often, a big surprise for those coming from abroad.
+If your flat came without lighting and a kitchen, you’ll be expected to take them along with you when you leave.
+This is often, a very big surprise for those coming from abroad.

-If you need a handy person to help, we highly recommend getting in contact with Driller Queens and Handyman In Berlin.
+If you need a handy person to help, I recommend getting in contact with Driller Queens and Handyman In Berlin.
 You can also hire someone through Co-Tasker.

-In preparation for my move in January 2022, I had someone in to fix my bathroom tap, take down my light fixture, as well as install some window coverings that I left for the next tenant.
+In preparation for my move in January 2022, I hired someone in to fix my bathroom tap, take down my light fixture, as well as install some window coverings for the next tenant.

 Anything you do will help to have such repair costs deducted from your security deposit.

-In order to minimize the chance of having cleaning costs deducted from your security deposit, give your flat a good “spring cleaning”.
+In order to minimize the chance of having cleaning costs deducted from your security deposit, give your flat a deep cleaning.
 Preferably, you’d do this after you’ve moved all of your furniture, appliances, and other belongings.
 Clean inside the cupboards, dust off the baseboards, give the windows a thorough scrubbing, and do other things you wouldn’t do during a routine cleaning session.

 If you’re too busy preparing for your move in Berlin or are simply lousy at cleaning, consider hiring a pro from a company like Book A Tiger, Sunshine Cleaning, or Spic and Span.
-When I last moved, I hired Sunshine Cleaning and was very happy with their services – they even offer move-in/move-out cleanings as a service which generally last up to six hours.
+Most of these companies offer “move in/move out” cleanings as a service.

 Continuing with our list of moving house in Berlin, be sure to inspect the condition of your flat, noting any damages made during the time you lived there.
 Write them down and take plenty of photos as supporting proof.
 Perhaps you scratched the floors or put a dent in the wall.
 Everything should be documented as thoroughly and accurately as possible.